google/go-cloud/CONTRIBUTING.md

 ## Filing issues

-Filing issues is an important way you can contribute to the Go Cloud Project.
+Filing issues is an important way you can contribute to the Go Cloud Development Kit.
 We want your feedback on things like bugs, desired API changes, or just anything that isn't working for you.

 ### Bugs